-In this chapter, look for the answers to these questions:
+Look for the answers to these questions:

-- How does asymmetric information affect market outcomes?
-How can market participants reduce the resulting problems? - Why might democratic voting systems fail to represent the preferences of society? - Why do people not always behave as rational maximizers?
+- How does asymmetric information affect market outcomes? - How can market participants reduce the resulting problems? - Why might democratic voting systems fail to represent the preferences of society? - Why do people not always behave as rational maximizers?